ryankerbyIT/Myblog/_posts/2024-10-01-building-cloud-native-applications-using-azure-container-apps.md

 mermaid: false
 image:
   path: /assets/images/azure-container-app-deploy.jpg
-  alt: "An abstract visual representation of programming The Game of Domineering in Java."
+  alt: "An abstract visual representation of programming The Game of Domineering in Java. "
 ---